 each prose submission must be double-spaced in a standard 12-point black font, flush left or in full justification;

 each art & photography submission must arrive in .jpg, .png, or .tif(f) format.

-One issue per season.
-This journal defines a season as one of four calendar-based divisions of a year as observed in prevailing regions of temperate or subpolar climates.
+Two issues per year.
+This journal defines its quarterly nature into two divisions of the halves of a year as observed in “For readers in tropical climates, this journal publishes a single wet issue and dry issue yearly.” prevailing regions of temperate or subpolar climates.
 Each issue’s publication will be announced via social media.

 No. This journal is a front organization for damned long-hairs and champions of egalitarian socialism: unus pro omnibus, omnes pro uno.